yatki/vscode-surround/README.md

   }
 }
 ```
+> Hint
+>
-Hint: If you want to add the snippets for only one project, you can use "Workspace Settings" and disable or add snippets for only one project.
+> If you want to add the snippets for only one project, you can use "Workspace Settings" and disable or add snippets for only one project.

 After you save the configuration, _Surround_ will create `surround.with.yourCommandName` command for your snippet, so you can assign shortcuts to your most used wrapper functions.